Materials-Consortia/OPTIMADE/optimade.rst

 There are two types of info endpoints:

-1. Base info endpoints: placed directly under the versioned base URL (e.g., http://example.com/optimade/v1/info)
+1. Base info endpoints: placed directly under the versioned or unversioned base URL that serves the API (e.g., http://example.com/optimade/v1/info or http://example.com/optimade/info)
-2. Entry listing info endpoints: placed under the endpoints pertaining to specific entry types (e.g., http://example.com/optimade/v1/info/structures)
+2. Entry listing info endpoints: placed under the endpoints pertaining to specific entry types (e.g., http://example.com/optimade/v1/info/structures or http://example.com/optimade/info/structures)

 The types and output content of these info endpoints are described in more detail in the subsections below.
 Common for them all are that the :field:`data` field SHOULD return only a single resource object.